SinTan1729/chhoto-url/docs/INSTALLATION.md

 Take a look at [this page](https://docs.rs/actix-web/4.11.0/actix_web/struct.HttpServer.html#method.bind) for supported values and potential consequences.
 Changing [`CHHOTO_LISTEN_ADDRESS`](#chhoto_listen_address) is not recommended if using docker.
+If running locally, you may not be able to access Chhoto URL depending on your OS, browser configs etc. In that case, try setting `::` as the listen address to also support IPV6.

 ### `CHHOTO_LISTEN_PORT`